Sydney Camm: Tempest

 The lessons learned from the Hawker Typhoon were incorporated into its successor, the Hawker Tempest.
 As soon as the Typhoon entered service, the Air Ministry requested a new design.
 Camm recommended that they keep the existing design of the Typhoon for the most part, with modifications to the aerofoil.
 He also considered the new and powerful Napier Sabre and Bristol Centaurus engines as the powerplant.
 Camm decided that both engines would be used: the Tempest Mk 5 was fitted with the Napier Sabre, while the Tempest Mk 2 had the Bristol Centaurus.
 The design modifications to be made to the aircraft to switch from one engine type to another were minimal, so that little assistance was needed in ferrying these aircraft all the way to India and Pakistan, in the final days of the conflict.

 Sea Fury

 This was a higher performance development of the Tempest with a reduced wing area, a Centaurus engine, and a considerably improved view for the pilot.
 Named the Fury, only the carrier-based Hawker Sea Fury went into service, serving with the Royal Navy from 1947 to 1955.

-Postwar
+Post-war work

 After the Second World War, Camm created many jet-powered designs which would become important aircraft in the Cold War era.